17 Amish Secrets to Make Your Life Easier

 Along the same lines as eliminating and reducing household waste, the Amish have learned repair skills that they pass on to the next generations.
 Whenever anything breaks or wears out in an Amish home, it is often mended or repaired as opposed to simply being tossed out and replaced.

 Sometimes, it does require creativity and resourcefulness to determine the best way to repair and restore an item.
 However, fixing it not only saves you from having to make the investment in a new item, but it also teaches you valuable life skills and appreciation for what you have.
+Follow these pro tips on refinishing solid wood furniture.

 In your own home, there are literally countless items that can be repaired instead of newly purchased.
 Clothing, blankets, dishes, appliances and more can be expensive if you have to purchase them anew.
 However, they can also be easy to fix if you know what to do.
 Today there are thousands of tutorials and how-to’s available online in articles and video formats that can teach you how to fix a variety household items.